2020 has already seen huge savings on the iPhone 11, iPad, HomePod, AirPods, Apple TV 4K and more.

-Apple's brand-spanking-new noise-cancelling in-ears have only just gone on sale, so discounts are unlikely - but if they do appear, they'll appear right here.
+Apple's noise-cancelling in-ears haven't been on sale that long, so discounts are rare - but if they do appear, they'll appear right here.
 With an extremely comfortable fit, long battery life and very high tech features, it does seem that they're worth getting excited about.

 Apple AirPods (2016)

-Despite the release of the second-gen pair, the original AirPods are still knocking about - and at a £10 discount, too.
+Despite the release of the second-gen pair, the original AirPods are still knocking about - and with a bit of a discount, too.
 While we'd go for the newer model at this nominal price difference, these AirPods are still an absolute marvel in terms of tech.
 For this price, they're a pretty good deal for iPhone users.

-The HomePod is our favourite smart speaker, garnering five stars when we reviewed it at its original price of £319, so its current £40 discount deserves to be noted.
+The HomePod is our favourite smart speaker, garnering five stars when we reviewed it at its original price, so any discount is to be celebrated.
 It may, predictably, be incredibly Apple-centric - it's almost wholly reliant on an iPhone and Apple Music account - but it also delivers superb sound considering the size and money.
 A weighty delivery and compact styling, and Siri's enhanced, music-specific skills, make for an enticing package for Apple lovers.

 Apple TV 4K

 The flagship Apple TV box sees Apple embracing 4K and HDR – great news, because it shines a light on specs that we want to see become as popular as possible.
 What’s more, the Apple TV 4K box itself brings with it a whole load of 4K HDR movies to streaming for the first time.
 This box delivers all the key UK catch-up TV services, the biggest library of 4K HDR films available anywhere, Dolby Atmos – and great, all-round performance.
 Recommended - especially as it's now available from some retailers with a bit of a discount.
 Every little helps, after all.

 Apple iPhone 11 Pro